-Here, we present a quantitative assessment of climate risk to subsistence oriented coastal communities in four countries in the estern Indian Ocean Kenya, Tanzania, Mozambique and Madagascar.
-Climate risk is a function of hazard, the exposure of people and natural assets, and their vulnerability to that particular hazard ().
+Here, we present a quantitative assessment of climate risk to subsistence oriented coastal communities in four countries in the Western Indian Ocean (WIO) [Kenya, Tanzania, Mozambique and Madagascar].
+Climate risk is a function of hazard, the exposure of people and natural assets, and their vulnerability to that particular hazard (IPCC, 202x; Zscheischler et al., 2018).
 Moreover, we estimate the residual risk, adaptation gaps and the damage and loss to coastal agro-ecological systems and present policy options amenable to different communities at village level based on the residual risk.
 We first analysed climate impact on natural assets and ecosystems that are critical for coastal agro-ecological systems that support subsistence- livelihoods in many tropical coastal areas.
-These included mangroves, coral reefs and cropland on the coastal catchments. mpact was estimated as a function of hazard and exposure.
-Hazards comprised d proxies of acute and chronic stressors(ig. x).
-Exposure was derived by estimating the spatial coverage
+These included mangroves, coral reefs and cropland on the coastal catchments.
+Climate change impact was estimated as a function of hazard and exposure.
+Hazards comprised 13 climate-derived proxies of acute and chronic stressors, including frequency and intensity of extreme temperatures and drought, and long-term trends in ocean pH, among others (Fig. Sx, Table Sx).
+Exposure was derived by estimating the spatial coverage of mangrove, seagrass, coral reef, and cropland (i.e., maize and rice) and four functional metrics at reef scales, including functional diversity (FDiv), functional evenness (FEve), and functional richness (FRic).

-We estimated residual risk as a function of the impact, socioecological sensitivity, and adaptive capacity metrics. were based on socioeconomic survey of xxx households in 9 villages in four countries C (Thiault et al. 2021; Cinner et al. 20).
+We estimated residual risk as a function of the potential impact, socioecological sensitivity, and adaptive capacity metrics.
+Sensitivity and adaptive capacity were based on socioeconomic survey of xxx households in 29 villages in four countries in a socioecological vulnerability assessment framework (Thiault et al., 2021; Cinner et al., 2013; 2016).
 Finally, we calculated damage and loss to the natural assets using estimates of the value of essential ecosystem services that would be lost as a function of impact (more details are provided in the Methods).
-Here, losses and damages refer to the potential losses of goods and services derived from natural assets in coastal agroecological systems that may result from the interactions of climate-related hazards, exposure and vulnerability.
+Here, losses and damages refer to the potential losses of goods and services derived from natural assets in coastal agroecological systems that may result from the interactions of climate-related hazards, exposure and vulnerability (More details can be found in methods).